TRaubenheimer18/Digital-Portfolio/README.md

 ### Reflection:
 - This topic taught me that professionalism is not only about technical skills but also about how we behave, communicate, and interact in the workplace as having a good etiquette reflects respect, responsibility, and maturity, all of which are essential for building trust in a professional environment.

-- I learnt that it is important to be puntual, take accountablility, and have respect for colleagues and clients.
+- I learnt that it is important to be puntual, take accountability, and have respect for colleagues and clients.
 This topic also covered how professional behaviour extends to dress code, communication style, and even how we respond to criticism or resolve conflicts.

 - The action I took was to reflect on how I present myself in group and professional settings by applying the principles of professionalism to ensure that I meet deadlines, dress appropriately, and communicate respectfully.
 Another things I learnt was how to respond constructively to feedback and to handle disagreements calmly.